Pick a date…CHECK!

 Couples discuss issues together and explore ways to cope and handle potential challenges they may develop over the course of their marriage.
 Premarital counseling can be positive because of the commitment each partner demonstrates towards improving and strengthening their relationship.

 Premarital counseling differs depending on your needs.
-Some couples choose to have 1-3 sessions and others may want to participate for a longer period of time.
+Some couples choose to meet over 1-3 sessions.
+Others may prefer to participate for longer.
 Couples may also choose to meet with the therapist individually for a few sessions which helps them to speak more openly about their concerns and goals for their relationship.

 I work with couples who seek to bring their analytical and creative skills to the art of building a life together.
-Many of my engaged couples say their premarital counseling time is beneficial, and meaningful.
+Many of our engaged couples say their premarital counseling time is meaningful and gives each partner an opportunity to safely discuss important issues to them.